Healsens

 толщина комплекса интима–медиа сонных артерий

 Although countries are focusing on fighting cardiovascular disease (CVD), the burden of coronary artery disease continues to rise globally.
 Atherosclerosis, the precursor of CV events, keeps progressing insidiously without symptoms.
 Let’s take a look at the reasons why this is happening, as well as at the solutions for the problem.
 Among other things, we will introduce some proposals from the expert group of Heart Attack Prevention and Education (SHAPE).
-We will also dwell on a simple non-invasive test, TCIM (Carotid Intima-Media Thickness), which appeared on the list of recommendations.
+We will also explain how the non-invasive CIMT measurement is discussed in some expert communities as part of broader cardiovascular education.

 This article was last reviewed by Svetlana Baloban, Healsens, on January 24, 2020.
 This article was last modified on 7 February 2020.